SethRivers/Image-Stacker-/README.md

 # Authors:
 This program was developed by the ν-Types group, which consists of the following members:
-Jacqueline Bybee
+Jacqueline Bybee,
-Seth Rivers
+Seth Rivers,
-Xander Butler
+Xander Butler,